james5101/katacoda-scenarios/convert-python-to-3musketeers/step3.md

 ## Task
 Feel free to modify the docker-compose.yml file with any value for the ```DOG``` variable.
 After this lets run the command `docker-compose build`{{execute}}

-### TIP The evnironment section is really useful when your container excepts multiple variables.
+***PRO-TIP The environment section is really useful when your container excepts multiple variables.
 The next iteration of the environment block is the use of an env file.
-Check out the course https://www.katacoda.com/james5101/scenarios/make-docker-compose-env-variables for more info on using an envfile with 3musketers.
+Check out the course https://www.katacoda.com/james5101/scenarios/make-docker-compose-env-variables for more info on using an envfile with 3musketers.***

 The command above will produce a newly built printvars image.
 Let's run the following command to confirm our image built.
 `docker images`{{execute}}